 Give the test a name.

-This will be set to either "Probe to Probe" or "Probe to Network Object" depending on the destination that's selected.
+This will be set to either "Probe to Probe" or "Probe to Network Object" or "Endpoint Agent to Network Object" depending on the target and client that was selected above.

 Measure end-to-end availability latency, jitter and loss

 This option is mandatory for all tests.
 It will measure network statistics between the Client and the Target once per second (for ICMP tests) or once per 10 seconds (for TCP and Endpoint

 Agent tests) and report results in 1 minute samples.

 Network path monitoring is available for all "Probe to Network Object" and all "Endpoint Agent to Network Object" tests.
 One path trace is completed per minute and results are reported in 5 minute samples.

 Web Test Options

 There are options specifically related to the web (layer 7)component of this test.

 Enable HTTP/HTTPS Testing